On Stably Pointed Varieties and Generically Stable Groups in ACVF: Some Facts on Schemes over Valuation Rings

 \begin{fact} Let $X=\Spec A$ and $Y=\Spec B$ be affine schemes with $Y$ reduced.
 Then $X\to Y$ is dominant if and only if $B\to A$ is injective. \end{fact}

 Recall that if $\mathcal{V}$ is a scheme over $R$, then a $R$-point corresponds to a section $s:\Spec R\to \mathcal{V}$ of $\mathcal{V}\to \Spec R$.

-\begin{proposition} Let $\mathcal{V}$ be an irreducible scheme over $R$.
+\begin{proposition} Let $\mathcal{V}$ be an integral scheme over $R$.
 If $\mathcal{V}$ has a $R$-point then $\mathcal{V}$ is faithfully flat over $R$. \end{proposition} \begin{proof} Let $\mathcal{U}=\Spec A$ be an affine open subscheme of $\mathcal{V}$ containing the given $R$-point.
 Since the $R$-point gives a section of $\mathcal{U}\to \Spec R$, the corresponding homomorphism $R\to A$ is injective.
-The following Claim proves that $\mathcal{U}$ is flat over $R$. \begin{claim} Let $A$ be an irreducible ring and a ring homomorphism.
+The following Claim proves that $\mathcal{U}$ is flat over $R$. \begin{claim} Let $A$ be an integral domain and a ring homomorphism.
 If $\rho$ is injective then $A$ is a $R$-flat module via $\rho$. \end{claim} \begin{claimproof} Assume $\rho$ is injective.
 Since $R$ is a valuation ring, if $A$ is not a flat $R$ module, by \Cref{F:tors-free}, there exist $a$ and $r$, both non-zero, such that $\rho(r)a=0$.
-Since $A$ is irreducible, every zero divisor is nilpotent, so $\rho(r^m)=0$ for some $m$ and then $r^m=0$ so $r=0$, contradiction. \end{claimproof}
+Since $A$ is an integral domain, $\rho(r)=0$, so $r=0$, contradiction. \end{claimproof}